 In 2007, fishery observers began collecting data on the mantle length of squids captured in BSAI pollock fisheries.
 The 2007 data reveal two size modes of incidentally-caught squids, at approximately 13 and 21 cm, respectively (Figure 2).
 The two modes were visible in the 1st, 3rd, and 4th quarters of the year.
 In the 1st and 3rd quarters, the 21 cm mode was largest, while the 13 cm mode was largest in the 4th quarter.
 The length composition of squids caught during the 2nd quarter had a single mode at approximately 18 cm.
+The catch length composition in 2008 was similar (Figure 2), except that in the 1st quarter the largest size mode was at 13 cm.
 These patterns may be due to the species composition of the catch.
 The mean mantle length of B. magister caught during the 2008 AFSC slope survey was 21.2 cm (Table 4), and the mean mantle length of Gonatopsis borealis in the same survey was 13.7 cm (Table 4).
 Thus, the observed size composition may result from a mix of these two species.
 Alternatively, the different size modes and the variability among quarters may reflect the multiple yearly cohorts that are likely to occur in BSAI squid populations (Figure 2).